 Austin is not known for great public transportation, and because the city is so large, taking one of the buses isn’t always a sensible option.
 Car2Go, Ride Austin, Uber, Lyft and a plethora of bike trails all around town fill this need for affordable transportation.
 For example, Car2Go is a service that allows you to rent/pick up a car from where it is parked, drive it to where you need to go, and then leave it parked somewhere else when you are finished.

 Although, when living in West Campus, or North Campus, sometimes the quickest mode of transportation is walking!
 Nothing compares to going from A to B and not paying a cent, having to find parking, or sitting in traffic.
 This is the luxury of living close to campus as a student.

 5. Dorms Don’t Love Man’s Best Friend

 Austin has a multitude of dog parks, walking routes, vets and other amenities needed for pet health and happiness.
 Austin is also home to multiple pet-themed festivals and events throughout the year, such as the Golden Retriever Zilker Meet Up and Weiner Dog Races.
-In addition, you’ll find no end to the amount of walking trails surrounding your new off campus UT Austin housing.
-Try out some of our famous dog-friendly restaurants!
-Here at The Westside Group, we love pets, and all of our apartment complexes allow your dog or cat up to a limit of 25 lbs.
-Having an animal companion has never been as fun or as convenient as living in Austin, Texas.
-Don’t leave your pup behind or miss out on the opportunity to enjoy having this little companion in beautiful Austin.
+In addition, you’ll find no end to the amount of walking trails surrounding your new off-campus apartment.
+Try out some of our famous dog-friendly restaurants.
+Don’t leave your pup behind or miss out on the opportunity to enjoy having your little companion in beautiful Austin.